7 Best Headphones for Electronic Drums – Practice All the Time

 You will get that punchy sound associated with electronic drums.
 The question is how much punch, depending on the quality of your headphone out – the output impedance should be much lower than 32 ohm.

 Given the sturdy construction and fine-polished ear cup plates, as well as the balanced frequency response, the RH-300Vs should definitely be on your radar if you’re shopping for an electronic drum setup.
+These are definitely one of the best headphones for drummers.

 If you’re a serious drummer and you haven’t heard of Vic Firth before, you should probably touch upon your percussion-related instruments history.